HackerSchool/hs-cli/README.md

 The `source` command only needs to be ran once per shell session.

 # Development
-Commands are expected to be ran a certain way to keep structure somewhat coherent.
+Commands are expected to be ran a certain way to keep the structure somewhat coherent.
 To build new commands start by adding a new `Command` entry into the `urfave/cli/v2` object in `main.go`:
 ```go
 {